 In the 1990s SUP was taught at Hawaiian surf schools as an alternative way to surf when there was little swell.
 This practice became increasingly popular so surf instructor Brian Keaulana decided to add “Beach Boy Surfing” to the world-recognized “Buffalo Big Board Contest” in 2003.
 The response to this new category was overwhelming, with many recognized surfers choosing to partake.
 It was not until 2010, however, that Salty Dog decided to put the rescue dogs on SUPs instead of long boards.
 One of the issues with the long boards was that only foam boards could be used for the dogs, which would not support the weight of both a person and a pup.
 SUPs presented the advantage of allowing both a person and pup on a board and the deck traction pads on many boards stopped the pups from slipping off!
-As a result, the featured event became a “Puppy Paddle” with the rescue pups and replaced the Hang 20 surf contest.
+As a result, the featured event became a “Puppy Paddle” with the rescue pups and replaced the Hang Twenty surf contest, although the contest still takes place every year and is no longer sponsored by Anheuser-Busch due to the controversy surrounding the mascot.
 The second featured event took place at the Conch Key Grille & Tiki Bar in 2010 and was a pet-friendly happy hour, which they titled a “Yappy Hour.”
 After an afternoon of yapping, they took the pups on a paddle in the Indian River Intracoastal right outside the restaurant and across the way from the Brevard County Canova Dog Beach.

 Meanwhile, across the state on the west coast of Florida Jodi Bratch opened Salty Dog Paddle in 2011 with the idea of giving a portion of the proceeds back to animals in emergency situations.
 Over the next few years, there were Salty Dog Paddle stores across the USA and the original Salty Dog Surf gifted Jodi the name.
 However, in 2013 in reaction to the sudden and unexpected loss of her beloved Italian Greyhound, Alfonzo, Jodi started the Fonzie Foundation.
 The nonprofit has the mission of assisting fur families and rescue groups with unexpected and emergency pet care and continues to provide financial relief to those who qualify as well as create awareness to animal cruelty, homeless animals, and animal-friendly and sustainable products.
 After the loss of Alfonzo, Jodi contacted the rescue she originally adopted Alfonzo from to see if they might be able to use the 30 years of goodwill associated with the name.
 She wanted to give 100% of the proceeds from the business to help animals like Alfonzo in emergency situations.
 That same year one the of the volunteers at the rescue, Clinton Cimring learned about Alfonzo.

 After being injured in combat in 2003 and seeing a lengthy eight-year recovery following his return, Clinton got back into standup paddling in 2011 and helped organize many of the Puppy Paddles and Yappy Hours held by Salty Dog.
 Then, one year after the loss of Alfonzo, in 2014 Clinton Cimring accepted the challenge.
 Along with US Navy veteran Hilary Dowson, the two set out to transform Salty Dog into a nonprofit.
 Hilary was one of the Corpsmen who worked with Clinton’s squadron at the Marine Corps Air Station and was also injured in the line of duty.
 The following year in 2015 the nonprofit became a public charity and was up and running!
-They brought on a spunky shelter dog, belonging to one of the volunteers, named Dylan to be their mascot.
-Dylan was the epitome of a Salty Dog since he was the only dog left in the shelter mainly because he was labeled as a pit-bull mix and his fur was black.
+They brought on a spunky shelter dog, belonging to one of the volunteers, named Dylan to be their mascot replacing Alfonzo.
+Dylan was the epitome of a Salty Dog since he was the only dog left in a north Florida shelter because he was a black pit-bull mix.

-Today we embody every shelter dog in our logo with a black silhouette of a mixed dog because rescue is our favorite breed!
-Since 2016 we have helped adopt out over 1,000 animals from our partner rescues and have distributed over $20,000 to dogs in emergency medical situations.
-We also saved a bunch of sea turtles and pulled a ton of trash out of the ocean! #SUP Dog ?
+Today Salty Dog embodies every shelter dog in its logo with a black silhouette of a mixed breed dog because rescue is our favorite breed!
+Since 2015 Salty Dog has helped adopt out over 1,000 animals from our partner rescues and have distributed over $20,000 to dogs in emergency medical situations.
+It also saved a bunch of sea turtles and pulled a ton of trash out of the ocean! #SUP Dog ?